jdanielnd/slfm/README.md

   * fit models to a set of matrices
   * detailed summary of model fit

-Considerable effort has been put into making plyr fast and memory efficient, so as slfm is an attractive alternative to simpler methods in terms of execution time.
+Considerable effort has been put into making slfm fast and memory efficient, so as slfm is an attractive alternative to simpler methods in terms of execution time.